Frequently Asked Questions

 Results from this exam are a good indicator of what programs you may be eligible for, but they do not guarantee that you can apply for those programs.
 It’s important to know that language exam results tell you what language level you have placed into at CU Boulder, not what you have placed out of.
 For example, if you take this exam and the results yield SPAN 3000, this indicates that you have placed out of SPAN 2120/50.
 However, this does not make you eligible for programs with a SPAN 3000 requirement; you would need to complete SPAN 3000 in order to apply for those programs.

-For languages not listed here, please contact a study abroad advisor for assistance.
+For languages not listed here, please contact an education abroad advisor for assistance.

-- Can I complete my last semester of college on a study abroad program?
+- Can I complete my last semester of college on an education abroad program?

-- Is it possible to study abroad after I’ve graduated?
+- Is it possible to go abroad after I’ve graduated?

-You can study abroad the term immediately after your last term on the Boulder campus.
-For example, if your last term in Boulder is spring, you may study abroad on one of our summer programs.
-Important considerations, such as receipt of financial aid and/or payment of loans, are among reasons that you may choose to delay graduation until after your study abroad program.
-Regardless of whether you’ve graduated, the study abroad program name and coverall credits passed/earned will appear on your transcript.
+You can go abroad the term immediately after your last term on the Boulder campus.
+For example, if your last term in Boulder is spring, you may go abroad on one of our summer programs.
+Important considerations, such as receipt of financial aid and/or payment of loans, are among reasons that you may choose to delay graduation until after your education abroad program.
+Regardless of whether you’ve graduated, the education abroad program name and coverall credits passed/earned will appear on your transcript.